 Have you ever had your computer crash beyond repair?
 When this happens, the natural response is to purchase a new one, but what happens to your important software?
 You downloaded your software years ago, and you have no clue what the product key is.

-Belarc Advisor is overkill when it comes to finding product keys, but that’s not necessarily a bad thing.
-The comprehensive utility is an industrious system information tool that will quickly pull together a summary of your system’s hardware and software, providing you with a detailed report that includes various information about your machine’s RAM, processor, and motherboard, among other things.
+Belarc Advisor is overkill for finding product keys, but that’s not necessarily a bad thing.
+The comprehensive utility is an industrious system information tool that will quickly pull together a summary of your system’s hardware and software, providing you with a detailed report that includes various information about your machine’s RAM, processor, motherboard, and other hardware components.

 It also includes a list of software licenses for Microsoft Office, Windows, antivirus programs, and heaps of other applications and software installed on your system.
 Despite being more than just a key finder, the program leaves a relatively small footprint on your computer, which is always a plus.